Skip to main content

 Competitive Intelligence

 Organic search is a territory war.
-Before building, you need to understand exactly what you're entering: who owns each SERP, why they rank, what entity relationships Google has mapped, and where the compoundable whitespace lives.
+Before building, you need to understand exactly what you’re entering: who owns each SERP, why they rank, what entity relationships Google has mapped, where the compoundable whitespace lives — and increasingly, who’s being cited in AI-generated answers for your target queries.

 Our competitive intelligence work goes beyond keyword gap tools.
-We model competitor link velocity, entity coverage, content decay rates, and SERP feature ownership — giving you a predictive picture of where leverage exists and where it doesn't.
+We model competitor link velocity, entity coverage, content decay rates, SERP feature ownership, and AI citation presence — giving you a predictive picture of where leverage exists and where it doesn’t.
+When a competitor starts showing up in ChatGPT answers or Google AI Overviews, we identify why and build a stronger version of whatever authority signal earned the citation.

 This work prevents one of the most common compounding killers: building in the wrong direction.
-Intelligence-first engagement means resources go where they produce maximum return, not where they feel most intuitive.
+Intelligence-first engagement means resources go where they produce maximum return across both traditional rankings and AI search surfaces — not where they feel most intuitive.

 Outputs